Skip to main content

 • Failure to make plan payments accounts for 51% of dismissals.[5]
 Life changes.
 Income drops.
 One unexpected expense hits at the wrong time.
 The plan that was mathematically feasible on paper doesn't survive real life.
 For a full breakdown of why plans fail, see our guide on when Chapter 13 is a bad idea.

-• Plan never confirmed - one major multi-year study found more than 52% of all Chapter 13 cases were dismissed before the plan was even confirmed by the court.[4]
+• Plan never confirmed - U.S. Courts data and academic research on Chapter 13 case outcomes consistently show a substantial portion of cases are dismissed before the plan is ever confirmed by the court.[4]
 The plan was unworkable from the start.

 • Failure to file required documents, tax returns, or complete the debtor education course.